 William Roper: Yes, I'd cut down every law in England to do that!

 Sir Thomas More: Oh?
 And when the last law was down, and the Devil turned 'round on you, where would you hide, Roper, the laws all being flat?
 This country is planted thick with laws, from coast to coast, Man's laws, not God's!
 And if you cut them down, and you're just the man to do it, do you really think you could stand upright in the winds that would blow then?
 Yes, I'd give the Devil benefit of law, for my own safety's sake!

-Having flattened so many laws (and a good many innocents) in pursuit of the terrorist, the American majority is naturally loath to focus its attention on a terrorist who looks, talks, and dresses as they do.
-It is particularly uncomfortable for those in the country who feel most reflexively safe when "an American" is beside them on a plane, instead of a bearded man with a turban.
-Watching Oak Creek, that subset of Americans was put in a position to realize that a day prior they'd have identified with the terrorist more than his victims.
+Having flattened so many laws (and a good many innocents) in pursuit of terrorists, the American majority is naturally loath to focus attention on a terrorist who looks, talks, and dresses as they do.
+His identity stokes cognitive dissonance in the sort of people who feel most reflexively safe when "an American" is beside them on a plane, instead of a bearded man with a tunic and a turban.
+Watching Oak Creek, those same Americans were put in a position to realize that, a day prior, they'd have identified with the terrorist more than his victims.